eqNj/eqN-PD2-Filter/README.md

 Made it so crafting recipes show on P Gems on all filter levels, but only in town.

-Made so slightly larger gold piles are hidden when hitting level 90 on Medium and higher strictness.
+Made it so slightly larger gold piles are hidden when hitting level 90 on Medium and higher strictness.

 Improved the aesthetics of various highlighted items.